Want to join the Anonymous hacking collective? Here is how you can do it.

 We are not here to co-opt the protests or grievances suffered by George Floyd's death.
 We are here as a signal boost to all ops fighting against police brutality & racism.

-— Anonymous? (@YourAnonNews) May 31, 2020
+— Anonymous (@YourAnonNews) May 31, 2020

 If you want to join Anonymous, sorry we have bad news for you.
 You can’t “join” Anonymous.
 Not because you’re not wanted or welcome, but because, as a new recruiting video explains, it’s “not an organization.
 It is not a club, a party, or even a movement.
 There is no charter, no manifest, no membership fees”.

 However, you can easily be a part of Anonymous says the man in Guy Fawkes mask.
-If you share the common goal of Anonymous — which is change the world for the better — then you’re “in”
+If you share the common goal of Anonymous — which is to change the world for the better — then you’re “in”

 Remember there is no name, fame, or money in joining Anonymous because everything is behind a veil of mask.
-You should join if you truly believe in the principal of being the change you want to bring.
+You should join if you truly believe in the principle of being the change you want to bring.